Advertising campaign: Media channels

 Media channels, also known as, marketing communications channels, are used to create a connection with the target consumer and influence the behavior.
-Traditional methods of communication with the consumer include newspapers, magazines, radio, television, billboards, telephone, post and door to door sales.
+Traditional methods of communication with the consumer include newspapers, magazines, radio, television, billboards, telephone, post, and door to door sales.
 These are just a few of the historically traditional methods.

 Along with traditional media channels, comes new and upcoming media channels.
 Social media has begun to play a very large role in the way media and marketing intermingle to reach a consumer base.
 Social media has the power to reach a wider audience.
 Depending on the age group and demographic, social media can influence a company's overall image.
-Using social media as a marketing tool has become a widely popular method for branding.
-A brand has the chance to create an entire social media presence based around their own specific targeted community.
+Using social media as a marketing tool has become a widely popular branding method.
+A brand has the chance to create an entire social media presence based around its own specific targeted community.